buijs-dev/klutter-dart/README.md

 If there's an error message saying unable to find plugin or similar then run pod update (or for Mac M1 users you might have to do: arch -x86_64 pod install) in the root/example/ios folder.

-## IOS missing FlutterEngine
-In the root/ios/Klutter folder check for:
-- FlutterEngine.xcframework.

-If it is not present then run 'flutter pub run klutter:consumer init' in the root folder and check again.

-Next do the following:
-- do pod update in root/example/ios
-- do flutter pub get in root/example folder.